Religion in Israel: Between Jews and Christians

 Messianic Jews who are members of Messianic congregations are among the most active missionary movements in Israel.
-Their proselytising has faced demonstrations and intermittent protests by the Haredi anti-missionary group Yad LeAchim, which infiltrates those movements, as well as other proselytising groups including Hare Krishna and Scientology, and maintains extensive records on their activities.
+Their proselytising has faced demonstrations and intermittent protests by the Haredi anti-missionary group Yad LeAchim, which infiltrates those movements, as well as other proselytising groups such as Hare Krishna, and maintains extensive records on their activities.
 Attempts by Messianic Jews to evangelize other Jews are seen by many religious Jews as incitement to "avodah zarah" (foreign worship or idolatry).
 Over the years there have been several arson attempts of messianic congregations.
 There have also been attacks on Messianic Jews and hundreds of New Testaments distributed in Or Yehuda were burned.
 While missionary activity itself is not illegal in Israel, it is illegal to offer money or other material inducements.
 Legislation banning missionary work outright has been attempted in the past.

 Some Orthodox Jewish communities in Israel have come under scrutiny for the negative stereotyping and scapegoating of Christian minorities in the region, including violent acts against Christian missionaries and communities.

 A frequent complaint of Christian clergy in Israel is being spat at by Jews, often haredi yeshiva students.
 The Anti-Defamation League has called on the chief Rabbis to speak out against interfaith assaults.

-In January 2010, Christian leaders, Israeli Foreign ministry staff, representatives of the Jerusalem municipality and the Haredi community met to discuss the problem.
-The Haredi Community Tribunal of Justice published a statement condemning the practice, stating that it was a "desecration of God's name".
-Several events were planned in 2010 by the liberal Orthodox Yedidya congregation to show solidarity with Christians and improve relations between the Haredi and Christian communities of Jerusalem.
+Israel has been accused of obstructing Christian worship by Palestinian Christians by withholding entry permits at times of religious significance to the community.
+The Israel Nature and Parks Authority has also been accused of encroaching on Christian holy sites.

+In January 2023, with the rise of the political far-right and religious Zionist parties, emboldened Jewish extremists took to vandalizing Christian grave sites.